scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 in a tuple (2 for pairs, 3 for triplets for instance), and `n_features` is the number of features of each point.

-.. topic:: Example:
+.. rubric:: Example Code

 Here is an artificial dataset of 4 pairs of 2 points of 3 features each:

 >>> import numpy as np
 >>> tuples = np.array([[[-0.12, -1.21, -0.20],